Blogartikel_ChipSynthesis_Felix_Oberhansl_Fraunhofer_AISEC

 Hardening after hardware synthesis is rarely effective

-The effectiveness of measures against error attacks after hardware synthesis must also be critically examined.
-Hardening against error attacks and the optimizations performed by synthesis tools stand opposed to one another.
+The effectiveness of measures against fault attacks after hardware synthesis must also be critically examined.
+Hardening against fault attacks and the optimizations performed by synthesis tools stand opposed to one another.
 The latter optimize the circuits so that as few cells as possible have to be placed in order to keep manufacturing costs down.
 This involves removing redundant structures.
 In our study, we use the verification tool SYNFI.
 This can be used to test how many bit errors are detected by a module protected by redundancy.
 The BSI study includes case studies examining various optimization strategies, the influence of the standard cells of the PDK and the influence of timing optimizations.
 For example, it can be observed that the effectiveness of countermeasures decreases sharply with the increase of the target frequency of the circuit.
-This behavior seems to be the result of parallel structures for optimizing critical paths and fan-outs.
+This behavior seems to be the result of parallel structures, which are introduced to optimize the critical path and fan-outs.
 However, it is difficult to identify specific effects and trace them back to atomic optimization steps for commercial tools.

 Further security-critical steps in the chip design process

-There are also potential security challenges at other steps of the chip design.
+There are also potential security challenges at other steps of the chip design process.
 Our study provides initial indications of this and shows that even identical RTL implementations can lead to varying degrees of chip resilience depending on the RTL synthesis.
 Thus, the security of a chip cannot be assessed solely on the basis of an RTL description.
 Only a lab analysis of the actual product can conclusively show whether vulnerabilities exist or whether a device is sufficiently hardened.
 The good news for product manufacturers is that there are already verification approaches that can be used to detect potential vulnerabilities caused by RTL synthesis early and automatically.
-For these to be widely applicable, however, the commercial EDA software must become more open and transparent and the verification approaches need to be more practical.
+For these to be widely applicable, however, the commercial EDA software must become more open and transparent and the verification approaches must become more practical.

 Bibliography